needle-mirror/com.unity.package-manager-ui/Documentation/package-manager-ui.md

  - **Built In Packages** or *Modules*, which represent some of the core Unity features.
 You can use these packages to [turn Unity modules on and off](#PackManDisable).<br>
  **Note:** You can find out more about what each module implements in the [Unity Scripting API](https://docs.unity3d.com/ScriptReference/).
 Each module assembly page lists which APIs the module implements.

-By default, the Package Manager window displays the list of packages in the **In Project** mode, so that only the packages and modules already installed in your project appear in the list.
+By default, the Package Manager window displays the list of packages in the **In Project** mode, so that only the packages already installed in your project appear in the list.

-To expand the list to include all available packages and modules, click the **All** button.
-The list now displays all packages and modules registered in the [package registry](#PackManRegistry), regardless of whether they are already installed in the project.
+To expand the list to include all available packages, click the **All** button.
+The list now displays everything registered in the [package registry](#PackManRegistry), regardless of whether they are already installed in the project.

 ![In Project and All modes](Images/PackageManagerUI-Modes.png)